qetdr/online-autoclust-hpo/README.md

 | <b>Figure 1.
 The general workflow overview: model training, optimization and model selection, followed by online evaluation and analytical comparison of results.</b>|

-> Importantly, for both the `Learning` and `Prequential Evaluation` parts of the process, `N = 1001` data instances were used both in the learning and prequential evaluation phases (similarly to \cite{celik_online_2022}).
+> Importantly, for both the `Learning` and `Prequential Evaluation` parts of the process, `N = 1001` data instances were used both in the learning and prequential evaluation phases (similarly to Celik et al, 2022).
 The rest of the data (i.e., `N = 10000 - 1001 - 1001 = 7998` instances; more details on datasets are provided in Table 1) were used for the model evaluation part (computing ARI scores).

 ## Files and Directories
 Below, the file tree is depicted: